gostan99/ai_briefing_bot/docs/architecture.md

 - Logs include video IDs and trimmed error snippets (LLM responses, scraping results, transcript errors) for manual replay/debugging.
 - Summaries rely on the LLM; repeated failures are logged and retried until the job is marked `failed` for manual follow-up.
 - Metadata cleaning removes timestamps, extracts sponsors/hashtags/URLs, and stores structured JSON for the summariser prompt.
+- The current pipeline stops once summaries are written; notification/email delivery is intentionally out of scope for this demo build.

 ## 6. Future Enhancements